The Semiotics of Undressing: Wardrobe as Foreplay in Sapphic Romance

 Why removing a suit hits differently than removing a dress, and how to pace the physical reveal.

 If you read enough early romance drafts—and I do, usually with a red pen hovering over the page—you start to notice a recurring mechanical failure.
 I call it the “zipper drop” shortcut.
-The characters finally make eye contact after agonizing chapters of slow burn.
+The characters finally make eye contact after agonising chapters of slow burn.
 A hand reaches out, a zipper is pulled, fabric falls to the floor in a single sentence, and suddenly we are staring at bare skin.

 In these scenes, clothing is treated as a nuisance.
 It is an annoying physical obstacle standing between the characters and the physical intimacy the author is eager to write.